psolin/csepy/readme.md

 You can use a host of other parameters, but 'query' is required.
 Check them out here: https://developers.google.com/custom-search/json-api/v1/reference/cse/list

-In case something went wrong, you view the URL that is generated:
+In case something went wrong, you can view the URL that is generated:

     z = x.url(query='test')